ADGEfficiency/programming-resources/fundamentals/programming.md

 Namespaces are one honking great idea -- let's do more of those!
 ```

-A key idea in the Zen of Python is to prefer easy things:
+A key idea in the Zen of Python is to prefer simple things:

 * simple better than complex
 * flat is better than nested